freelunchtheorem/Conditional_Density_Estimation/README.md

 * **Statistical divergences:** KL-divergence, JS-divergence, Hellinger distance
 * **Percentiles and expected shortfall**

+For the parametric models (MDN, KMN, NF), we recommend the used of noise regularization which supperted in our implementation.
+For details, we refer to the paper [Noise Regularization for Conditional Density Estimation](https://arxiv.org/abs/1907.08982).

 ## Installation

 To use the library, you can directly use the python package index: